 You need a combination of both MPH and CFM to get the job done, but is there a correct balance?
 Or at least a way to decide how much work a blower accomplishes for a comparison to others?

 Newton force is the number you want to look for when comparing blowers.
 Because of the way it is tested, it takes the effect of both the MPH and CFM to give you one number representing the total amount of force a blower produces.
-In our shootouts, we found cordless blowers producing anywhere from 8 to 17 NM (Newton meters) while the Pro backpack blowers produce between 28 and 39 NM.
-With a simple “bigger is better” kind of measurement, it’s much easier to see which blower is more powerful.
+In our shootouts, we found cordless blowers producing anywhere from 8 to 17 N (Newtons) while the Pro backpack blowers produce between 28 and 39 N. With a simple “bigger is better” kind of measurement, it’s much easier to see which blower is more powerful.